savonet/book/language.md

 print("The duration of the song is #{song.duration} seconds")
 ```

+### Modules

-Records are heavily used in Liquidsoap in order to standard library.
-For
+Records are heavily used in Liquidsoap in order to structure the functions of
+the standard library.
+We tend to call _module_ a record with only functions, but
-instance, all the functions related to lists are in the `list` record and
+this is really the same as a record.
+For instance, all the functions related to
-functions such as `list.hd` are fields of this record.
-For this reason, the
+lists are in the `list` module and functions such as `list.hd` are fields of
-`def`{.liquidsoap} construction allows adding fields in record.
-For instance,
+this record.
+For this reason, the `def`{.liquidsoap} construction allows adding
-the definition
+fields in record.
+For instance, the definition

 ```{.liquidsoap include="liq/list.last.liq"}
 ```

-adds, in the record `list`, a new field named `last`, which is a function which
+adds, in the module `list`, a new field named `last`, which is a function which
 computes the last elements of a list.

+\TODO{explain the `open` construction}

 ### Values with fields